stungeye/GluttonSweeper/README.md

 # TO DO:

+- Screen sizing stuff has been moved to TileLayout, but I'm still not totally statisfied with how it's organized.
+Needs more thought.
+- There needs to be a SpriteSheet class for image files to be associated with named textures.
+Could be passed to the BoardView from the context.

+# TO DONE:

 - There are screen sizing constants that are polluting the GameplayScreen.
 Sizing should be pushed to the Screen class.
-- There needs to be a SpriteSheet class for image files to be associated with named textures.
-Could be passed to the BoardView from the context.